 AWARDS & EXHIBITIONS

-Society of American Registered Architects (SARA) New York Design Award
+Society of American Registered Architects (SARA) New York—Design Award of Merit

 Oculus Magazine: From Learning to Living